RenderToolbox3/RenderToolboxDocker/README.md

 If you are running Docker in the cloud, you should do all this once, then save a machine image (like an AMI on Amazon) so that you can have all these layers cached locally in that machine image.
 This should allow you to quickly fire up rendering and image processing in the cloud.

 ### Linux Flavors
-The instructions below should work for Ubuntu.
+The instructions here should work for Ubuntu.

-The instructions almost work on Amazon Linux, but we would have to figure out how to install `aufs` on Amazon Linux, to support large Docker containers.
+The instructions *almost* work on Amazon Linux, but we would have to figure out how to install `aufs` on Amazon Linux, to support large Docker containers.
+This is because the Matlab layer is very large, which is because Matlab is very large.

-Or, we could figure out how to shrink the Matlab layer so we don't have to create such a large Docker container.

-For now, if you're choosing a cloud instance type, go fo Ubuntu.
+S for now, if you're choosing a Linux instance type, choose Ubuntu.

 # Dependencies

-You need to get a few dependencies for this to work.
+On your local machine or cloud instance, you need to get a few dependencies.

 To get Docker:
  - [install Docker](https://docs.docker.com/installation/)